For on campus examinations make sure you understand what you can take into the examination room and what will already be on your desk.

 - During the examination, the ID card should be placed on your desk.

 - If you're unable to present your University ID card during an examination, your details will be recorded.
 An identification check will be carried out on you, and you will not be able to leave the room until this is completed.
 If you then attempt to attend further examinations without your ID card, you may find yourself excluded from the examination.
 Your name and student number must be written on the front of all examination script books.

 - The University Covid-19 guidance is that you don’t have to wear a face covering on campus except for in clinical settings where NHS guidance may still apply.
 If you choose to wear one to your examination you may be asked to briefly remove it so that invigilators can complete the ID check.

-- Any student ID cards left in assessment venues will be taken to the sub-office.
+- Any student ID cards found in assessment venues will be taken to the sub-office.
 An email will be sent with instructions on when and where to collect it.

 - If you've lost your student ID card, you'll need to obtain a new one from the Student Services Centre counter.
 Details can be found on the Student Card webpage.

 - Basic (i.e. non-programmable) calculators may be used in examinations, unless specifically stated on the question paper.
 In some examinations, there may be a restriction on the type of calculator you're allowed to use.
 Miniature information processors for the storing of information aren't permitted and their use will be regarded as cheating.